AnkithGujar/Self-Driving-Car-in-GTA-V/README.md

 ## Dependencies ##

-All the libraries and their versions required to run the project are listed in the environment.yml file.
+All the libraries and their versions required to run the project are listed in the [environment.yml](https://github.com/AnkithGujar/Self-Driving-Car-in-GTA-V/blob/master/environment.yml) file.

+## Refrences ##

+Major inspiration for this project was [Sentdex/pygta5](https://github.com/Sentdex/pygta5).
+Check out his [youtube playlist](https://www.youtube.com/playlist?list=PLQVvvaa0QuDeETZEOy4VdocT7TOjfSA8a) as well.

+The convolutional neural network architecture used in this project was taken from the paper [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316).